Frequently Asked Questions

-After our initial contact via telephone or email, the next step is to go to the “paperwork” page and complete the “informed consent” paperwork online prior to the first session.
-Once you’ve done that, you don’t need to arrive early to your first session.
+After our initial contact via telephone or email, you’ll be given the password to complete the intake paperwork found on your therapist’s page prior to the first session.

 When you reach the office, have a seat in the waiting room.
-We’ll be out to meet you when your session is scheduled to start.
-The first session typically consists primarily of you telling your (and your partner/family members, if applicable) story of why you’re seeking counseling.
+Your therapist will be out to meet you when your session is scheduled to start.
+The first session typically consists primarily of you telling your therapist what you need help with.
 Your clinician will ask several questions throughout the first session to help get a picture of your situation, but at first he or she will mostly be listening to you.
 Think of it like your first visit to a medical doctor or a mechanic – they’re mostly listening to what you’re saying is wrong so they can help.

 Many people find a lot of relief even in the first session!
 From there, we will collaborate together on what changes need to happen to best help you.
-Therapy may be very active with lots of advice, homework, etc. or fairly passive while you explore various aspects of your situation.
-It all depends on what you and your clinician think best suits you and your situation.
+Therapy may be very active with lots of advice, homework, etc. or fairly passive while you explore your situation.
+It all depends on what you and your clinician think is best.

 One thing we love about practicing in California is that most people have a pretty progressive view of their mental health.
 They think of their therapist like their dentist or family doctor – sometimes you’re there for longer, sometimes briefly, but it is a good idea to have one!